Skip to content

 • export_max_rows: Maximum number of rows to be exported.
 Default value is 0 which means unlimited.

 • export_types: List of export types to be enabled.
-Default value is ["csv"].
+Default value is ["csv","json"].

 Templates